tsgates/arch-wiki-markdown/wiki/Pacnew_and_Pacsave_Files.md

-Once all existing .pacnew files have been located, the user may handle them manually using common merge tools such as vimdiff, ediff (part of emacs), meld (a GNOME GUI tool), sdiff (part of diffutils, or Kompare (a KDE GUI tool), then deleting the .pacnew files afterwards.
+Once all existing .pacnew files have been located, the user may handle them manually using common merge tools such as vimdiff, ediff (part of emacs), meld (a GNOME GUI tool), sdiff (part of diffutils), or kdesdk-kompare (a KDE GUI tool), then deleting the .pacnew files afterwards.

 A few third-party utilities providing various levels of automation for these tasks are available from the community repository and the AUR.